typescript-language-server/typescript-language-server/README.md

     -h, --help                             output usage information
 ```

-> Note: The path passed to `--tsserver-path` should ideally be a path to the `/.../typescript/lib/` directory and not to the shell script `/.../node_modules/.bin/tsserver` or `tsserver`.
+> Note: The path passed to `--tsserver-path` should be a path to the `[...]/typescript/lib/tssserver.js` file or to the `[...]/typescript/lib/` directory and not to the shell script `[...]/node_modules/.bin/tsserver`.
 Though for backward-compatibility reasons, the server will try to do the right thing even when passed a path to the shell script.

 ## initializationOptions